 From our camp, we saw a lot of the approach for Peak 8383.
-We didn’t realize until later that we could see both peaks 7194 and 6990 from camp.
-But from the summit of Peak 8383, we could see most of the terrain to plan a loop to the summits of peaks 7194 and 6990.
-The entire area has a number of jeep trails that can be used for sage-brush free hiking for a lot of mileage.
-You can see these trails great from 8383’s summit.
-A GPS track is provided, below, from the point where we parked.
+We didn’t realize until later that we could see both Peak 7194 and Peak 6990 from camp.
+But from the summit of Peak 8383, we could see most of the terrain to plan a loop to the summits of Peak 7194 and Peak 6990.
+The entire area has a number of jeep trails that can be used for sagebrush-free hiking for a lot of mileage.
+You can see these trails easily from the summit of Peak 8383.
+A GPS track is provided below from the point where we parked.

-Use the jeep trail to approach Peak 8383 (and peaks 7194 and 6990).
+Use the jeep trail to approach Peak 8383 (and Peak 7194 and Peak 6990).
 Follow the jeep trail north to the ridge for Peak 6990.
-Here, traverse across a slope and down into the shallow section of Deadman Canyon, aiming for a prominent game trail that climbs out of the canyon to the northeast.
+From here, traverse across a slope and down into the shallow section of Deadman Canyon, aiming for a prominent game trail that climbs out of the canyon to the northeast.
 At the top of this slope, continue on the game trail.
 It follows the long, gentle west ridge of Peak 8383 until it connects with a jeep trail.

-At the top, find a summit cairn to welcome you and great views of the Lost Rivers, Lemhis, Big Southern Butte, and Snake River Plain.
-There might be a summit register, but the snow/ice prevented us from digging too deep into the cairn to find it.
+At the top, find a summit cairn to welcome you and great views of the Lost Rivers, Lemhis, Big Southern Butte, and the Snake River Plain.
+There might be a summit register, but the snow/ice prevented us from digging too deeply into the cairn to find it.

 East Ridge and North Ridge Routes by Livingston Douglas